DBE-KT22: A Knowledge Tracing Dataset Based on Online Student Evaluation: Experiments

 \section{Experiments}

-In this section, we introduce our experimental study investigating key characteristics of the DBE-KT22 dataset.
-Mainly, we conduct two experiments including an exploratory data analysis (EDA) experiment, and a question representation learning experiment.
-The former explores various dataset aspects relevant to the answer prediction task, while the latter evaluates different ways for an effective question representation learning.
+This section introduces our experimental study investigating critical characteristics of the DBE-KT22 dataset.
+Mainly, we conduct two experiments, including an exploratory data analysis (EDA) experiment and a question representation learning experiment.
+The former explores various dataset aspects relevant to the answer prediction task, while the latter evaluates different ways for effective question representation learning.